 findLastIndex([1, 2, 3, 4], n => n === 5); // -1 (default value when not found)

-The following assumptions are critical for realizing this tool.
+The following assumptions are critical for utilizing this tool.
 You must start with a Bézier curve.
 The Bézier curve must be oriented as if it is on the part held in the lathe.
 There is a one-to-one correspondence between x- and y‑coordinates, e.g. the curve does not turn back toward its starting point.
 The output is formatted to assist cutting from the right end of the curve to the left.
 The maximum depth and width of the cut are known.
 The tool is not set up for face cuts, but the output could easily be adapted for a face cut.

 The following steps are followed by the program.